Email FacebookTwitterMenu burgerClose thin

 Differences Between IRA Rollover and IRA Conversion

-There are several differences between IRA rollovers and IRA conversions.
-In general, these differences come down to factors like taxes, eligibility, timing, and investment options.
-IRA rollovers are usually tax free, assuming the rollover is completed within 60 days from its initiation.
-However, IRA conversions are generally taxable with the amount converted subject to income taxes in the tax year of the conversion.
+IRA conversions, on the other hand, are generally taxable with the full amount converted subject to income taxes in the tax year of the conversion.
 The two also differ in eligibility: IRA rollovers are typically available to anyone with a qualified retirement plan.
-On the other hand, IRA conversions have income limits that may restrict eligibility.
+IRA conversions, meanwhile, have income limits that may restrict eligibility.

 Lastly, IRA rollovers and IRA conversions may have different investment options.
 Traditional IRAs, which are typically used in IRA rollovers, may offer a wider range of investment options compared to Roth IRAs used in an IRA conversion.
+The types of investments you have access are also determined in part by your IRA custodian.
+That’s an important consideration when choosing a brokerage to work with.

-Direct Rollovers vs. Trustee-to-Trustee Rollovers
+Direct Rollovers vs. Trustee-to-Trustee Transfer

-2. Required Minimum Distributions (RMDs): With a direct IRA rollover, the account owner must first take required minimum distributions (RMDs) before initiating the transfer.
-With a trustee-to-trustee IRA rollover, the RMD can be taken at any time during the year.
+2. Required Minimum Distributions (RMDs): If an account owner is at the age where they must take required minimum distributions (RMDs), they have to do so before initiating a direct rollover.
+With a trustee-to-trustee transfer, the RMD can be taken at any time during the year.
 This includes the time after the transfer occurs.

 What to Consider When Weighing a Rollover vs. Conversion

-There is also the consideration of required minimum distributions (RMDs).
 RMDs are required for traditional IRAs starting at age 73, while Roth IRAs are not subject to RMDs.
 Individuals who want to delay RMDs may prefer an IRA rollover, while those who want to avoid RMDs altogether may choose an IRA conversion.

 Bottom Line